chat-sdk/chat-sdk-ios/README.md

   ```

 4. Run `pod install` or `pod update` to get the latest version of the code.

-5. You can add the **ChatSDKFirebaseAdapter** code directly to your Xcode project or add it via symlink (see step 6).
-Copy the **ChatSDKFirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebaseAdapter/Classes) into your Xcode project.
+5. Copy the **ChatSDKFirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebaseAdapter/Classes) into your Xcode project.
 From inside Xcode, right click in the left panel click **Add Files** and add the **ChatSDKFirebaseAdapter** folder.

+  You can see how to add it via symlink [here](https://github.com/chat-sdk/chat-sdk-ios#adding-the-firebase-adapter-source-code).

+6. Open the **App Delegate** add the following code to initialise the chat:

   >**Note**
-  >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a pod.
-Until these issues are resolved, the easiest approach is to drag the files into Xcode directly.

-6. **Symlinking**.
-Alternatively, you can add the `FirebaseNetworkAdapter` using a symlink.
-This allows you to have one copy of the library which can be referenced by multiple Xcode projects.
-To setup the symlinks you need to locate the [**setup_links.sh**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Xcode/ChatSDK%20Demo/setup_links.sh) script.
-This should be added to your Xcode project where you want to setup the symlinks (see [Project Structure](https://github.com/chat-sdk/chat-sdk-ios#project-structure)).
-Run the script using `sh setup_links.sh`.
-Enter the relative path to the ChatSDKFirebaseAdapter folder.
-If you use the default project structure, you can just leave this blank (the default path is `../../`).
-Then open Xcode and add the symlink folders using the normal process.

-7. Open the **App Delegate** add the following code to initialise the chat
+  >The root path variable allows you to run multiple Chat SDK instances on one Firebase account.
+Each different root path will represent a completely separate set of Firebase data.
+This can be useful for testing because you could have separate **test** and **prod** root paths.

   **Objective C**